mechrisfior/obsidian/Getting Started.md

 	- [x] Hit `ctrl + p`  or `cmd + p` and type "Application" ✅ 2024-04-29
 	- [x] In the command pallete list you should have an option for "Template - Add Application" ✅ 2024-04-29
 	- [x] The new Application should be generated in your Application folder, with it's own folder matching the application name you provided. ✅ 2024-04-29
-	- [ ] Try adding an application specific note:
+	- [x] Try adding an application specific note: ✅ 2024-04-29
-		- [ ] This command **MUST** be run from within the application note you want the note added to (example, be inside the [[Applications/TorreDeiMaghi/Torre Dei Maghi]] note before running the command)
+		- [x] This command **MUST** be run from within the application note you want the note added to (example, be inside the [[Applications/TorreDeiMaghi/Torre Dei Maghi]] note before running the command) ✅ 2024-04-29
-		- [ ] Hit `Ctrl/Cmd + p` and type 'Application Note'
+		- [x] Hit `Ctrl/Cmd + p` and type 'Application Note' ✅ 2024-04-29
-		- [ ] In the command pallete list you should have an option for "Template - Add Application Note"
+		- [x] In the command pallete list you should have an option for "Template - Add Application Note" ✅ 2024-04-29
 		- [x] Fill out a name and begin adding notes to the application ✅ 2024-04-29
 - [x] Review [[Application Overview]] again, the new application should already be in the list ✅ 2024-04-29